owkin/FLamby/flamby/datasets/fed_camelyon16/README.md

 | Task               | Weakly Supervised (Binary) Classification.

 ### License and terms of use
-This dataset is licensed under a Creative Commons 1.0 Universal (**CC0 1.0**) license by its authors.
+This dataset is licensed under an open access Creative Commons 1.0 Universal (**CC0 1.0**) license by its authors.
 *Anyone using this dataset should abide by its licence and* *give proper attribution to the original authors.*